PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2016-11-10-SlicingDicing.md

 {% highlight text %}
 1. Additional infra like messsage bus is needed.
 2. Complexity in handling aspects like node discovery,hash range distribution, failure handling.
+3. Not Auto Scalable :( which is a big downside.
+It is required to  precalculate maximum load and decide the number of instances.

 {% endhighlight %}

-We analyzed the pros and cons of Active/Passive and Active/Active approach of solving the gluing of content metadata.The Active/Passive does solve the problem in a simple way but it clearly doesn't scale with load.If there is a need to support multitenant where the data load will be higher active/active approach is the way.
+We analyzed the pros and cons of Active/Passive and Active/Active approach of solving the gluing of content metadata.The Active/Passive does solve the problem in a simple way but it clearly doesn't handle large data load.If there is a need to support multitenancy where the data load will be higher active/active approach is the way.
 But it comes with its own baggage.
 The decision clearly depends on the requirement.